techmahedy/zunoo/README.md

 ## Binding Interface to Service Class

-To bind interface with your service class, just update `App\Providers\AppServiceProvider.php`.
+To bind the interface with your service class, just update `App\Providers\AppServiceProvider.php`.

 ```php
 <?php